dotnet/arcade/Documentation/UnifiedBuild/VMR-Full-Code-Flow.md

 - There was a previous successful code flow in the past.
 The repositories will be synchronized in the already existing VMR-lite and the first code flow will be manually triggered.
 The algorithm describes how the code will flow after that.
 - The last SHA of the counterpart repository that we have synchronized from is stored in the VMR/individual repository.
 In the present VMR, this information is already in the `source-manifest.json` file.
 For backflow, we will store the source VMR SHA in the `Version.Details.xml` file.
 - The algorithm works symmetrically in both directions with the exception of some of the files being cloaked on the way to the VMR.
 The cloaking mechanism is described [here](./VMR-Design-And-Operation.md#repository-source-mappings).
-- The algorithm won't contain steps for opening a pull request but rather focuses on preparing the commits locally.
+- The algorithm won't contain steps for opening a pull request but rather focuses on preparing the commits/PR branches locally.
 - The code doesn't take into account the case that a PR might already exists and we are updating it.
-This situation is described in the [Updating PRs](#updating-prs) section below.
+This situation is described in the [Updating PRs](#updating-prs) section.

+A high-level pseudo-code of the algorithm would go as follows:

+1. Detect the direction of the last flow.
+2. If last flow was in the in-flow direction:
+    1. Diff the state flown from the target repo on the last sync and the current head.
+    2. Apply the diff on top of the last flown commit of the target repo.
+3. If last flow was in the out-flow direction, flow the new changes in the source repo:
+    1. Create a diff of the current HEAD commit and the last flown commit of the source repo.
+    2. Try to apply the diff on top of the last flown commit in the target repo.
+    3. If the diff does not apply cleanly, recreate the last flown state before merging and apply the diff on top.
+4. If we are flowing to an individual repo, flow intermediate package versions.

-The pseudo-code of the algorithm is as follows:
+More detailed low-level pseudo-code of the algorithm is as follows:

 ```bash
 let vmr_path; # Path to the cloned VMR